Sayat1/prodigy-plus-schedule-free/README.md

 **OrthoGrad:** `use_orthograd=True`.
 Updates weights using the component of the gradient that is orthogonal to the current weight direction, as described in [Grokking at the Edge of Numerical Stability](https://arxiv.org/pdf/2501.04697).
 Can help prevent overfitting and improve generalisation.
 Ignored for parameters using Muon.

+**FOCUS:** `use_focus=True`.
+Modifies the update step to better handle noise at large step sizes.
+From [FOCUS: First-Order Concentrated Update Scheme](https://arxiv.org/abs/2501.12243).
+This method is incompatible with factorisation (which will increase state memory usage), Muon and Adam-atan2.
+Additionally, Prodigy modifies the second moment updates when `d` changes, which may limit the benefits of this method.

 **SPEED:** `use_speed=True`.
 Something of my own creation I've dubbed "Signed Prodigy with ExponEntial D", or SPEED.
 Prodigy is very dependent on the magnitude of weights, updates and the gradient, which makes it very difficult to apply other types of optimisations to it.
 This is my attempt to decouple Prodigy's LR adaptation from these magnitudes by using just the sign instead, along with a capped growth rate.

+### Prodigy FAQ
+**Q: Why doesn't Prodigy ever lower the learning rate?**

+The original Prodigy's aim is not to act as a combined learning rate calculator and scheduler.
+It's meant to ballpark a good learning rate, and leave LR decay to your preferred scheduler (usually cosine).
+Prodigy + ScheduleFree does combine the two, but it doesn't adjust the LR directly -- in simple terms, it uses a smaller and smaller portion of the averaged updates as training goes on, roughly approximating a 1/t schedule.

+Looking at `d` alone tells only parts of the story; this is just the LR Prodigy has calculated, minus any internal modifications.
+A better metric is observing the norm of the weights, you'll see their rate of growth decrease significantly over time, reflecting the small tail of a traditional LR schedule.

+**Q: Why isn't Prodigy increasing the LR?**

+If Prodigy fails to increase the LR over an extended period (say 100 or more steps), and you're not using bias correction, non-constant LR scheduler or warmup, this usually indicates one of the following:
+1. You haven't set the optimiser's `lr` argument to 1.
+For compatibility with external LR schedulers, the optimiser will multiple the LR you provide with the adaptive one, so if you forget to change this when switching optimisers, the LR will be tiny.
+2. The ideal LR is less than `d0` (Prodigy's initial LR guess).
+Try setting `d0` to a lower value, such as 1e-7 or 1e-8.
+If this doesn't help, you can also try setting `d_coef=2` (or higher), or `use_speed=True`.
+3. External gradient clipping is enabled.
+This optimiser handles gradient scaling already, so turn off any external clipping/scaling.
+Alternatively, you can use external scaling, and disable the internal one via `use_stableadamw=False`.

 ## MNIST results
 Generated from the [MNIST example in the schedule-free repository](https://github.com/facebookresearch/schedule_free/tree/main/examples/mnist), using the default settings.